MayJuun/fhir/fhir_auth/README.md

 ## EHR Launch

 While I can't say I've done much with this, I wanted to ensure we have the capability.
 Luckily, it's actually SUPER easy to accomplish if you already have a Web App that works.
 You'll need to setup your web client just like it says above, but this time make sure you really take note of the launch URI (and obviously the redirect URI).
 Take a look at the ehrlaunchdemo if you get confused.
-The only difference is that when your app launches (at the launch URI you provided and registered with the EHR), it's going to send you along a launch token.
+One of the things I changed recently is I removed the need to include the ClientID as part of the code itself (it's not a secret, but one less thing to hard code).
+It now passes in the iss and the clientId as part of the launchUrl, which also makes it more flexible.
+In the launch url, you'll need to specify it to include the ClientId, it will automatically include the iss, and the launch token.
 You'll need to pass this to the Smart client you create.
 The client will check if there's a launch token.
 If there is, it will include launch as a scope, and the token as a parameter.
 And that's it!

 ## Suggestions and Complaints